aws-samples/eks-workshop/content/beginner/190_efs/setting-up-efs.md

 draft: false
 ---

 When an EFS file system is first created, there is only one root directory at /.
 We will have to first create a sub-directory under this root within the EFS file system.
-The EFS Provisioner will create child directories under this sub-directory to back each PersistentVolume it provisions (more ton this in the following sections).
+The EFS Provisioner will create child directories under this sub-directory to back each PersistentVolume it provisions (more on this in the following sections).

 In order to do that, you will first launch an EC2 instance of type t2.micro in the EKS cluster VPC using Amazon Linux 2 AMI and allow inbound access to that instance on port 22 so that you may SSH into it.
 Make sure you are using the latest AMI for your AWS Region.
 ```